Common Idioms and Phrases: Meanings and Origins

 The Study of Language Is A Lot Of Fun

-One thing's for sure: There are interesting words all around us.
+There are interesting words and phrases all around us.
+Finding out their origins can prove to be entertaining and quite enjoyable.
 Even a simple dictionary can reveal volumes.

 For instance, the word "welcome", which literally came from a meaning of a willed comer.
-They were invited and so willed to come.
+They were invited and therefore willed to come.

 Did you know that the commonly used expression "ok" or "okay" came from an abbreviation meaning "all correct?"
-Or did you know that the word mortgage literally means "dead pledge", the debt is finished when the debt is either paid off, or it fails.
-The word "scapegoat" came about referencing that in the Bible a goat was symbolically given the sins of the people.
+The word "scapegoat" came from referencing that in the Bible a goat was symbolically given the sins of the people.

 Calling All Wildlife Enthusiasts!!